 Introduction

 Maintaining high customer loyalty is a challenge that most of the businesses face.
-Multiple studies have shown that retaining customers is more profitable than acquiring new ones.
+Multiple studies (Dick and Basu, 1994; Gefen, 2002; Buckinx and Poel, 2005) have shown that retaining customers is more profitable than acquiring new ones.
 In Customer Relationship Management (CRM) field, churn prediction is a very active area of research.
 Most of the previous studies were conducted in the industries operating in contractual setting, where the churn rate is not that big, for example telecom or banking.
+In such industries, it was shown that customer churn can be successfully predicted using Machine Learning approach (Nie et al., 2011; Dalvi et al., 2016; Gregory, 2018; Buckinx & Poel, 2005).